* Indicates required field

 Technical Director, Eurofins TestAmerica

-Terry Romanko has 25 years of experience in quality, research, development, and production within the radiochemical field.
+Terry Romanko has 30 years of experience in quality, research, development, and production within the radiochemical field.
 His background includes work in the environmental, radiochemical, pharmaceutical, and medical device industries, including a focus in Operations/Production, Product Development, Quality Control, and Radiation Safety.
+Mr. Romanko is currently the Chair of the TNI Radiochemistry Expert Committee.

 Mr. Romanko earned his Bachelor's degree in Chemistry from Rice University in Houston, Texas.